ProsperWorks/copper-sdk/examples/secure_iframe/README.md

 yarn start
 ```

-In prosperworks admin page, create embedded app with url: http://localhost:8080 and set verifyServer:true in configure.
+In copper admin page, create embedded app with url: http://localhost:8080 and set verifyServer:true in configure.